vertigis/meridian-design/docs/design-principles.md

 # VertiGIS Products Must Be:

+-   **[Effective:](#effective)** Empower people to complete their tasks quickly and efficiently in order to solve their unique business problems.

 -   **[Inclusive:](#inclusive)** Build products that enable anyone to be successful using them, no matter what language they speak, device they use, or disabilities they may have.

--   **[Useful:](#useful)** Empower people to complete their tasks quickly and efficiently in order to solve their unique business problems.

 -   **[Polished:](#polished)** Provide products that are professional, aesthetically pleasing, and as intuitive as possible.